SAP-samples/teched2025-AD165/exercises/ex4/README.md

 8. Navigate to the last step of this stage **Done**.
 No need to do anything here, as it has already been populated.

-## Exercise 2.5 Edit steps in stage Idea to Implementation

-After completing these steps you will have completed and published the full guided experience wizard.

 1. In the same way as before, fill the steps of this stage as well.
 First, add the card **Define MVP Scope** to the step with the same name.
 2. Next, add the card **Implementation Plan** to the second step.